 Several 9-hole and 18-hole golf courses surround Longueville House.
 Ballyellis Course near Mallow offers special concessions to LH guests.

 Join the local Duhallow hunt (one of the oldest in the British Isles).
 Available November to January inclusive.

-Simulated Game Days are also a great follow on from clay shooting at a shooting ground as it gives a whole new aspect on clay shooting crossing combining traditional game shooting etiquette where you will experience shooting on the estate.
+Simulated Game Days are also a great follow-on from clay shooting at a shooting ground as it gives a whole new aspect to clay shooting crossing combining traditional game shooting etiquette where you will experience shooting on the estate.

 Day trips From Longueville

-Longueville House has devised the following itineraries for their guests.
+Longueville House has devised the following itineraries for its guests.

 Day trip to Killarney – 55 minutes.

 - Visit Muckross House and Gardens approx. 2 miles out of Killarney via to N71 to Kenmare.